Overview

 Objects can store internal data

-(we saw this with tkinter event objects and their x
+(we saw this with tkinter event objects and their x and y attributes).

 Sometimes we would like to create special kinds of objects to store particular kinds of data, and define new methods to interact with that data in object-specific ways.
 Creating new object types will allow us to do that.